The sequel of the 2014 bestseller ‘(Curating) From A to Z,’ this book extends Jens Hoffmann’s investigation of curatorial practice.

 Employing a diarist style, he completes his personal curatorial alphabet with a similar transparency, and the same idiosyncratic character revealed in many of his exhibitions.
 The entries are stimulating and intellectually rigorous, as well as being emotionally engaging.

-Each letter of the alphabet evokes a particular word related to the world of exhibition making: from D (as in Durational) and S (as in Scenography) to R (as in Relational) and F (as In Feminism).
-Other entries include those dedicated to the Venice Biennial, TATE, Kunsthalle, and Lucy Lippard.
+Running in reverse order, each letter of the alphabet evokes a particular word related to the world of exhibition making: from S (as in Scenography) and R (as in Relational) to F (as in Feminism) and D (as in Durational).